 Perhaps the activity of squatting with hands free would be a good goal for the next time period of treatment.
 This would be a score of 3.
 It would help Devin become more stable and aligned during his fishing trips.

-I hope this provides a helpful example of how participation, activity, impairment and standardized testing can fit together with ease in the physical therapy thought process.
+I hope this provides a helpful example of how participation, activity, impairment and standardized testing can fit together with ease when looking at one young boy’s chosen goal.